 Courses offered cover a wide range of occupational areas.
-Many are vocational or technical in nature, including: Blueprint Reading; Measurements; Quality Control; Electronics; and other courses dealing with Licensing, Preparations and business skills.
-Below are some examples of the available licensing courses.
+Many are vocational or technical in nature, including: Blueprint Reading; Measurements, NCCER Core Curriculum, Quality Control, Electronics, Fire Rescue Training, Medical Training and other courses dealing with licensing preparations and business skills.
+Below are some examples of the available courses offered in the Continuing Education Division.
 If requested, special courses can also be developed to meet specific needs.